Fowler Avenue Connection

 Nature trail, bike path and roundabout.

-by Bill Larson, almost 3 years ago
+by Bill Larson, over 3 years ago

 A walking trail plus bike path would be nice.
 Keep the creek running along the trail and roadway and put in a roundabout at the intersection of Fowler and Durston.